Welcome to Marilyn From The 22nd Row

 When I read negative comments about her I became incensed and if I encountered any negative comments on a website allowing me to respond, I always did, and often rudely.
 Negative comments about her acting ability I found particularly maddening, primarily because what I saw and what I experienced while I watched her perform did not mesh with the disparaging commentaries that I often encountered.
 I often wondered if the movie I had viewed was the same movie the critic had viewed.
 Their reviews were abnormally harsh and judgmental, often to the point of querulous derision.
 Most of the contemporaneous reviews of Marilyn’s films and her performances were particularly unkind, nearly brutal.
 One critic, Bosley Crowther, was abnormally tough on Marilyn and afforded her films nothing more than insipid and passing commentary of the most bilious sort.
 Mr. Crowther was the New York Times’ film critic from 1940 until 1967; and while he is reputed to be the most influential film critic of all time, I have found most of his reviews to be slack, vague and unnecessarily mean, particularly his criticisms of Marilyn’s movies.
 Many of the misguided asper-sions leveled at her and the adjectives used to describe her performances during the fifties have carried over into present day; and I’ve thought, while reading some contemporary reviews of her work, that the 21st century critics just repeated the baloney penned by their 20th century brethren.

 Slowly, as I watched and read, read and watched, and the obsessive side of my personality began to exert its influence, I decided that I was going to act.
 I decided to review all of Marilyn’s movies and Marilyn From The 22nd Row is the result of that decision.
 This site is a recreation of a site that I began in early 2014 and then dismantled as I began to earnestly research and write my book about Marilyn’s tragic death, Murder Orthodoxies: A Non-Conspiracist’s View of Marilyn Monroe’s Death.
-Eventually, the complete text of Murder Orthodoxies will appear on this site.
+The complete 2019 edition of Murder Orthodoxies, along with additional updates, modifications as a re-sult of more research and involvement with persons much more knowledgeable about Marilyn than I, appears on this site.

 Now, I don’t claim to be on a mission to repudiate all the criticism of Marilyn, the actress; and I don’t necessarily want or need to prove that Marilyn was a terrific actress.
 The proof of Marilyn’s acting talent and skill is very visible for anyone receptive to perceiving it.
 And therein lies the key: being receptive.
 You have to put aside all you have ever read about Marilyn, the actress, the legend, the Goddess and the Blonde Bombshell.
 You must be willing to watch her work, watch her perform, watch her eyes, her mannerisms, her body language.
 And yet, at the risk of sounding contradictory, you cannot watch HER.
 You cannot allow her legend or mystique, you cannot allow her beauty to distract you because when that happens you will not see the nuance, the beauty of her talent or her performances.
 I admit it is virtually impossible to do, virtually impossible not to get lost in her eyes.
 Sometimes, I still do.